Julius L. Chambers High School

 Julius L. Chambers High School, is a high school located in Charlotte, North Carolina, United States.
 It is part of the Charlotte-Mecklenburg School System, and opened in 1997.
 The sports teams are known as the Cougars.

 Besides providing the standard state-mandated high school curriculum, the school also has an engineering academy, which gives advanced training to students interested in engineering careers.

-Name change
+History

 The school was originally named after Zebulon Baird Vance (1830–1894), a Confederate military officer in the American Civil War, slave owner, twice Governor of North Carolina, and U.S. Senator.
 In June 2020, as a result of the George Floyd protests, the Charlotte-Mecklenburg School Board officially stated that they had started the process to rename the school to remove the association with the Confederacy.